 The Graduate Reading Proficiency Exam in French is designed to allow graduate students to demonstrate reading proficiency in French in their area of specialization.
 The exam is offered once each semester and consists of the translation of a 500-word passage from a secondary source, typically a scholarly journal, in the candidate's area of study.
 Candidates will have two hours to complete the translation and may use a dictionary.

 The reading passage is provided by the student's department (either the advisor or the Graduate Studies Chair), with guidelines for the selection of the passage detailed below.
 The exam is graded on a pass/non-pass basis by the exam coordinator in French.

 Note that students are responsible for contacting their advisor and requesting that they submit a passage.

-Deadline for submission of translation passages: Wednesday, October 21
+Deadline for registration and submission of translation passages: Wednesday, October 26

-Deadline for submission of translation passages: Wednesday, March 17
+Deadline for registration and submission of translation passages: Wednesday, March 15

-Deadline for submission of translation passages: Wednesday, July 7
+Deadline for registration and submission of translation passages: Wednesday, July 12